JosephineConnelly/thesis_josephine/content/textfile.md

 ### **SBP origin**

-SBP 1938-1973
-(from my pp)
+Together three sources, a paper called *Soybeans for cool temperate climates* by Sven A. Holmberg, published in 1973 presents the results of a soybean breeding program from 1939 to 1973, With two books, one about everything soybean in northwest Europe and the other about plant breeding in Sweden it is possible to piece together the story of the genetic source of soybean from the Nordgen genebank.
+Three cultivars were the result of the program Fiskeby V being the highest yielding and the tallest with, Bråvalla and Träff which are short and extremely early varieties, ripening 8 and 12 days earlier than Fiskeby V.
+Before the soybean breeding program in Fiskeby, several attempts were made with varieties mainly from Canada and Germany but didn't succeed, so in 1939-40, Sven A. Holmberg made a journey to sample collections in northern Japan and Sakhalin, Eastern Siberia.
+Locations were chosen, due to a summer climate similar to that of Sweden, and a long tradition of breeding soybeans. consisted of crossings between early, hardy, and low-growing varieties from these parts, and higher-growing varieties, mainly from Germany (with its origin in Manchuria).
-There are primarily three characteristics that distinguish the soybean varieties from Holmberg’s breeding and that are entirely essential to the adaptation to the Swedish climate: (1) Adaptation to long-day-climate.
+There are primarily three characteristics that distinguish the soybean varieties from Holmberg’s breeding and are entirely essential to the adaptation to the Swedish climate: (1) Adaptation to long-day climate.
 (2) Tolerance against low summer temperatures.
 (3) Early ripening.

-Three varieties of soybeans from Sven Holmberg’s breeding are or have been incorporated into the Swedish list of varieties, Fiskeby V, Bråvalla and Träff.
-Fiskeby highest yielding
-Bråvalla and Träff are short and extremely early varieties.
-They ripen 8 and 12 days, respectively, earlier than Fiskeby V.
+Unfortunately, even with the new Swedish varieties, Soybean yield was too unpredictable and too low to become a crop grown in Sweden, at the time.
-The soybean varieties from Fiskeby are well known among soybean growers all over the world, consisting of a source for early gestation and tolerance against low temperatures in breeding programs, wherever these characteristics were needed.
+To this day, the soybean varieties from Fiskeby are well known among soybean growers worldwide, consisting of a source for early gestation and tolerance against low temperatures in breeding programs, wherever these characteristics could be incorporated.

-In sweden

 CCA
 (pp)